Information for New PhD Students

 6. Arrive in the U.S.

-Upon arrival, you will be inspected by a Customs and Border Protection officer and complete the I-94 data collection.
-Be sure to have your passport and immigration documents with you.
+Upon arrival, you will go through immigration inspection, where your electronic I-94 entry record will be created.
+Be sure to have your passport and immigration document (I-20 or DS-2019) with you.
 Do not pack them in your checked luggage.
-Before you leave the officer make sure your passport has a new ink entry stamp.
+Before you leave the immigration checkpoint, make sure you have the small ink entry stamp with your visa classification and expiration date (“D/S”) handwritten.

 7. OISS Check-In & Orientation for International Students

-All new Graduate School students will receive an email invitation prior to their arrival to attend an OISS orientation on a specified date.
-Please review the Fall 2015 schedule here.
+All new GSAS students will check in at OISS.
+You will receive an email invitation prior to your arrival to attend an OISS orientation on a specified date.
+The schedule for Fall 2016 will be available soon.